 rebus, mee siam and nasi lemak are also sold, all deliciously homemade

 as mum would make it.
-Unfortunately, the shop is now closed following the passing of Encik Ali and his wife.
+The shop closed following the passing of Encik Ali and his wife, but reopened in 2017!

 The first restaurant you see when you enter Ubin is Cheong Lian Yuen which serves seafood and has seating by the beach.

 In the middle of Ubin town is a little restaurant with lots of photos of Ubin now and in

 the past, on its wall.
 Run by two sisters, it's simply called the

 Sisters' restaurant.
 They serve homestyle food and seafood with friendly service.

 Further along is another seafood restaurant next to the sea with a view of Ubin Jetty is

 run by Ah Lian, so it's simply called Ah Lian's restaurant.

 Shops at Ubin Town centre (near the wayang stage) also sell fresh coconuts, deserts like ice kacang, and snacks like kacang putih, curry puffs, chicken nuggets.